rush1998/100_day_code/README.md

         - Sallow constructor
         - Deep constructor
 - When you call same types of constructor more then one time in the main function it is known as function overloading.
 Also know as Polymorphism.
+- 4 Pillars of OOPS
+    - Encapsulation = Wrapping of data and methods under a single unit.
+It also implements data hiding.
+    - Inheritance **Inheritance.java** = When the properties and method of parent class is passed to child class.
+There are Types in inheritance as following:
+        - Single level
+        - Multi level
+        - Hierarchial
+        - Hybrid
+    - Abstraction **Abstract.java** = Hiding all the unnecessary details and showing only the important parts to the user.
+    - Polymorphism **Polymorphism.java** = When we do multiple work in a single form is known as polymorphism.
+        - Compile time(Method overloading)
+        - Run time(Method overriding)